 By Car to Schloss Linderhof

 Schloss Linderhof Castle is on a small country road 10 km (6 miles) from the monastery town Ettal, which is near Oberammergau and Garmisch-Partenkirchen.
 Ample parking is available.
 This lovely road continues to Reute in Austria and is a useful short cut when traveling to Füssen and Schloss Neuschwanstein.
-Snow could be a problem in winter months.
+Snow could be a problem in the winter months.

 Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.